e-mcmanus/NHS-DPP/README.md

 # Evaluating the NHS Diabetes Prevention Programme
 ## Modelling the long term cost-effectiveness of the NHS Diabetes Prevention Programme

-To run the model code, you will need to change the repository in the R files which is highlighted with ## ADD REPOSITORY ##
+To run the model code, you will need to change the directory in the R files which is highlighted with ## SET WORKING DIRECTORY ##

 R files including in the repository: